Maximinus Daza: Pharaoh of Egypt

 As Christianity continued to spread in Egypt, the title of Pharaoh was increasingly incompatible with the new religious movements.
 Maximinus's status as a non-Christian accorded the priests of Egypt an opportunity to style him as Pharaoh, in the same manner that other foreign rulers of Egypt had been styled before.
-That said, the Roman emperors themselves mostly ignored the status accorded to them by the Egyptians; and their role as god-kings was only ever acknowledged domestically by the Egyptians themselves.
+That said, the Roman emperors' role as god-kings was only ever acknowledged domestically by the Egyptians, being largely ignored by the emperors themselves.
 Maximinus would prove to be the last person afforded the traditional titulature of Pharaoh – no Christian Roman/Byzantine emperor, nor Islamic or modern leader, has revived the title since.
 As the last monarch to employ traditional pharaonic titulature, Maximinus' death can be seen as marking the end of a 3,400-year-old office.

 Death

 Maximinus' death was variously ascribed "to despair, to poison, and to the divine justice".

 Based on descriptions of his death given by Eusebius, and Lactantius as well as the appearance of Graves' ophthalmopathy in a Tetrarchic statue bust from Anthribis in Egypt sometimes attributed to Maximinus, endocrinologist Peter D. Papapetrou has advanced a theory that Maximinus may have died from severe thyrotoxicosis due to Graves' disease.

-Maximinus was married at the time of his death, and he left behind an 8 year old son named Maximus and an unnamed 7 year old daughter.
+Maximinus was married at the time of his death, and he left behind an 8 year old son named Maximus and a 7 year old daughter whose name is unknown.
+They were both executed by Licinius.